John Wimber: Gender roles

 Wimber held a complementarian view of gender roles, however his theology on various issues changed throughout the years.
 He believed firmly in who God was calling and anointing.
 In 2006, his daughter-in-law, Christy Wimber planted and led a Vineyard Church in Yorba Linda for eleven years.
 It was Carol Wimber who did the installation.
 This view believes the Bible to teach that a husband is called to lovingly lead, protect and provide for his wife and family, and that the wife should joyfully and intelligently affirm and submit to her husband's leadership.
 Complementarians also believe the Bible to teach that men are to bear primary responsibility to lead the church and that therefore only men should be elders.
-Wimber stated, "I personally do not favor ordaining women as elders in the local church ...
-I encourage our women to participate in any ministry, except church governance."
-Sam Storms, when discussing this issue, stated "Others would point out that in spite of his complementarian convictions, Wimber permitted at least two notable exceptions: both Jackie Pullinger (Hong Kong) and Ann Watson (England) served as the senior leaders of their respective congregations (although I should mention that Watson viewed her role as exceptional, given the premature death of her husband, and not a position to which women in ordinary circumstances should aspire)."
+Wimber leaned towards complementarian, however, John was known for growing in his theology and practice.
+In spite of his complementarian convictions, Wimber permitted at least two notable exceptions: both Jackie Pullinger (Hong Kong) and Ann Watson (England) served as the senior leaders of their respective congregations (although I should mention that Watson viewed her role as exceptional, given the premature death of her husband, and not a position to which women in ordinary circumstances should aspire)."